mouhamaadibrahim/mouhamaadibrahim.github.io/research.md

 ## Industry Adoption and Impact

 Throughout my PhD and post-doc research, I developed advanced data analysis methodologies and engineered models that expanded analysis capabilities by 65%, boosted sensor sensitivity by 18%, and optimized experimental processes by up to 6x.
+My work led to breakthroughs in both sensor design and microfluidic platforms, driving significant impact across multiple projects.
 These advancements were adopted and patented by 4 industry leaders and featured in peer-reviewed publications [as documented here](https://dimensions.altmetric.com/details/81105616/patents).

+Key milestones include:

+- Developed optimized conductivity sensors and bioimpedance models using MATLAB and data analysis techniques, resulting in the adoption of designs by 4 industry leaders, each securing a patent.
+- Designed a microfluidic platform that improved data collection efficiency by **400%** and reduced production costs by **70%** through innovative material choices.
+- Applied data mining and analysis to cell culture datasets, uncovering key insights that led to a **6x faster method** for quantifying Cryptosporidium infection stages.

+Explore more details on my GitHub repository: [Research Projects Repository](https://github.com/mouhamaadibrahim/Analytics-Research-Projects).

 ---